Map meaningful places in your community

 Styles button

 The Styles pane appears.
-In this pane, you can specify what style you want to use to display the data points.
+In this pane, you can specify the style to use to display the data points.

-5. Under Pick a style, click Heat map, and click Done.
+5. Under Pick a style, click Heat map.

 The map now shows a range of colors from blue to yellow.
 Areas in yellow show where there's a lot of data, and areas in blue show where there's not a lot of data.